 SELECTING A CLIMB DATE

-Choosing a date for your climb is a critical move.
-It will affect how many participants you can recruit, and how much time the group will have for fundraising prior to the climb.
-This is why we recommend planning your charity climb a year out.
-You will need to educate your fundraising climbing team and find sponsors and donors.
+The choice of a date for the climb is important.
+It determines the number of climbers you can attract and the amount time you have for fundraising before the climb.
+That is why we suggest planning the charity climb a year in advance.
+This gives you ample time to educate your fundraising team and find sponsors and donors.